ttolofari/P1_Navigation/README.md

 ## Dependencies

 To be able to run this code, Python 3 and the dependencies are listed in the `requirements.txt` file.
-To intall them, make use of
+To install them, make use of

 ```pip install requirements.txt```